eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 - Here we come to a fork in the road.
 The central problem in Bayesian modelling is this: given data and a probabilistic model that we think models this data, how do we find the posterior distribution of the model's parameters?
 There are currently two good solutions to this problem.
-One is Markov chain Monte Carlo sampling (a.k.a.
+One is Markov-chain Monte Carlo sampling (a.k.a.
 MCMC sampling), and the other is variational inference (a.k.a.
 VI).
 Both methods are mathematical Death Stars: extremely powerful but incredibly complicated.
 Nevertheless, I think it's important to get at least a